Three-Week Epic Summer Self-Drive Around Iceland

 Just by Seljalandsfoss, but hidden from most guests in a cliff-side cleft, is the third waterfall, Gljufrabui.
 Though smaller than the others, it attracts far fewer crowds and is mesmerizing to admire as it shatters over a moss-covered boulder in a magical grotto.

-After an action-packed day, you'll retire for the night at a hotel in Hvolsvollur or a similar nearby countryside village.
+After an action-packed day, you'll retire for the night at a hotel in Selfoss or a similar nearby countryside village.

 On the seventeenth day of your three-week self-drive summer holiday around Iceland, you have three choices of how to spend your day based on your group's interests.
 You could explore the Highland reserve of Landmannalaugar, the forested oasis of Thorsmork valley, or take a ferry to the volcanic, historical, and wildlife hotspot - the Westman Islands.